Koorikdat/ALPACATRADING/README.md

 .venv + requirements.txt + .env

     These set up the environment and make usage work. ensures compatibility and allows secure API calls.

+gui.py

+    This will eventually be a dashboard that will allow interaction and display inportant information